JoeLumbley/File-Explorer/README.md

 - The user gets a helpful message
 - You get a debug log for troubleshooting

-This keeps the app stable and beginner‑friendly.
+This keeps the app stable and user‑friendly.

-This method teaches:
+This method shows:

 - How to check whether a directory exists
 - How to create directories safely